This French toast bake is perfectly sweet and has the texture of bread pudding. Make this recipe the night before and bake it in the morning!

 hours and hours to soak up all of that delicious flavor.

 It’s so good, you won’t even need to add maple syrup!
 This makes a great special occasion breakfast, but it’s just as good for a weekend brunch too.
+Try this Air Fryer French Toast for a quick and easy breakfast.

 Slow Cooker Overnight Breakfast Casserole is a savory alternative that saves you an extra step.
 Just toss all of the ingredients in the crock the night before and wake up to a delicious breakfast!